TalAharon23/ansible-web-server-roles/README.md

 # Deploying Web Server with Terraform and Ansible

 Welcome to the guide for setting up a web server on AWS using Terraform and Ansible.
-This guide will walk you through each step, from setting up your environment to deploying the web server and cleaning up afterwards.
+This guide will walk you through each step, from setting up your environment to deploying the web server and cleaning up afterward.

 ## Table of Contents